 [Please note: Acequias subject to the terms of a federal court adjudication settlement like the Abeyta settlement in Taos County may be subject to different laws and processes.
-The language contained in this Appendix may not apply.]
+In those cases, the language contained in this Appendix may need to be modified.]